 - Nebulised therapy should not be prescribed without an assessment of the patient's and/or carer's ability to use it.

-- If a patient is hypercapnic or acidotic the nebuliser should be driven by compressed air, not oxygen (to avoid worsening hypercapnia).
+- If a patient is hypercapnoeic or acidotic the nebuliser should be driven by compressed air, not oxygen (to avoid worsening hypercapnoea).
 If oxygen therapy is needed it should be administered simultaneously by nasal cannulae.
 The driving gas for nebulised therapy should always be specified in the prescription.

-However, it has also been shown that patients poorly understand the principles of nebuliser treatment and are unaware when compressors frequently malfunction.
+It has been shown that patients poorly understand the principles of nebuliser treatment and are unaware when compressors frequently malfunction.
 Patients benefit greatly from improved nebuliser education, written instructions and technical support, which can be provided by nurse-led domiciliary services.

 Cystic fibrosis, bronchiectasis, AIDS-associated infections and terminal disease

 Nebuliser systems are used to deliver medications to control the symptoms and the progression of lung disease in people with cystic fibrosis.
 Many types of nebuliser systems are available.
 Nebulisers are used to deliver bronchodilators, corticosteroids and dornase alfa to the lungs of patients with cystic fibrosis.

 - Bronchodilator therapy not only improves airway obstruction but also increases mucociliary clearance of viscous secretions.